tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer.rst

 the "HTTP Introducer" system enables the client to find more information and future updates to that information.

-Before attempting this configuration, you should have an HTTP-style *introducer fURL* from the operator of an HTTP Introducer-enabled Tahoe-LAFS storage grid.
+Before attempting this configuration, you should have an *introducer NURL* from the operator of an HTTP Introducer-enabled Tahoe-LAFS storage grid.

 The HTTP Introducer is configured in two parts.
 First,